microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/lab/instructions/lab-topics-ai-builder.md

 ### Step 1: Accessing Microsoft Copilot Studio

-- Navigate to +++https://copilotstudio.microsoft.com+++ and login with your Microsoft 365 work or school account.
+- Open the Edge browser and navigate to +++https://copilotstudio.microsoft.com+++ and login with the following suggested Microsoft 365 work or school account:

 **Username: +++@lab.CloudPortalCredential(User1).Username+++**